Seeing the Invisible

 11 evening events, every week throughout the summer!

 Looking for more?
 Explore the world of art in Hendrie Park through a variety of unique evening experiences.
-Tours, music, movie nights and workshops… there’s something for everyone!
+Tours, music, dinner, movie nights and workshops… there’s something for everyone!
 Get an exclusive look at Seeing The Invisible, grab a bite to eat, and celebrate art in all its forms!